paylogic/developer.paylogic.com/content/articles/pip-accel.rst

 There are two obvious targets:

-1. Given absolute version numbers available in the download cache, pip_ still goes out and scans PyPi and distribution websites.
+1. Given absolute version numbers available in the download cache, pip_ still goes out and scans PyPI and distribution websites.
 This is documented
    behavior:

       pip offers a ``--download-cache`` option for installs to prevent redundant